dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 streamCsv | $streamCsv(url, options) | Parses CSV at the url and splits it at the record boundaries.
 By default, CSV is parsed as RFC4180.
 Options can be provided, where the key is a "with" method like withDelimiter and the value is the argument.
 Please see the [documentation](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html) for more details. streamDb | $streamDb(database, table) | Streams records from the database table specified curl | $curl(method, url, data?, headers?) | Full fledged HTTP client.
 Use header {"Authorization": credential} to reference a credential set defined in functions.
 Use header {"dj-timeout-seconds": ...} to define a HTTP timeout other than the default of 10s.
 Use header {"dj-encoding": ...} to encode in UTF_8 (default), BASE_64, ISO_8859_1.
 Use header {"dj-produces": "text/plain"} to return plain text rather than JSON.
-Use header {"Content-Type": "multipart/form-data"} to upload files encoded in data URLs in the data object (see Input widget) openJson | $openJson(url) | Parses JSON at the url openCsv | $openCsv(url, options) | Parses CSV at the url and converts it to JSON.
+Use header {"Content-Type": "multipart/form-data"} to upload files encoded in data URLs in the data object (see Input widget) chat | $chat(url, query, messages, tools?, options?, headers?) | Encapsulates API calls to LLMs running at url.
+Query is the next user message. messages is an array of role / content containing the previous chat interactions.
+Tools is an array of strings referencing Invoke functions in the function catalog that should be used as tools during the LLM call.
+Options contains additional LLM parameters like "model": "gpt-4o-mini", etc. Finally, headers works like with the curl function. openJson | $openJson(url) | Parses JSON at the url openCsv | $openCsv(url, options) | Parses CSV at the url and converts it to JSON.
 By default, CSV is parsed as RFC4180.
 Options can be provided, where the key is a "with" method like withDelimiter and the value is the argument.
 Please see the [documentation](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html) for more details. openXml | $openXml(url, arrays) | Parses XML at the url and converts it to JSON.
 In this process, openXml guesses which XML tags need to be converted to arrays and which become simple fields.
 This process might produce inconsistent results when the XML tree contains lists with single entries.
 To avoid this, you can optionally pass a list of tag names that must be arrays.